-- The number of pupils registered at the academy is stable because of its success and popularity within the community.
-Development within the community will also produce demand for places.
+- Development within the community will also produce demand for places.
 Pupil numbers lead directly to the Education and Skills Funding Agency (ESFA) funding level. - Prudent management of income to match expenditure for the year has been a priority for governors in order to secure general financial stability.
 However, ensuring funds are spent timely and wisely in order to support teaching and learning for pupils attending the academy at any given time, is considered of the utmost importance. - The percentage of income received from ESFA spent on total staff costs has been considered.
-Governors are confident that the correct staffing levels have been applied, taking into consideration staff costs as a percentage of grant income (the additional expenditure on staffing from Pupil Premium which is used to employ additional staff to support teaching and learning) together as a percentage of total costs. - Careful monitoring of funds, the scrutiny of financial reports, together with prudent and economical administration, is highly considered - Avoiding waste and extravagance - Securing value for money through the efficient, effective and economic use of available resources - The Governors look to minimise and ensure good value for money by competitive tendering and "best value" ordering processes.
+Governors are confident that the correct staffing levels have been applied, taking into consideration staff costs as a percentage of grant income (the additional expenditure on staffing from Pupil Premium which is used to employ additional staff to support teaching and learning) together as a percentage of total costs.
+Careful consideration of staffing going forward is considered with regard to staffing restructuring if necessary. - Careful monitoring of funds, the scrutiny of financial reports, together with prudent and economical administration, is highly considered - Avoiding waste and extravagance - Securing value for money through the efficient, effective and economic use of available resources - The Governors look to minimise and ensure good value for money by competitive tendering and "best value" ordering processes.
 The funding allocated by the DfE through General Aggregated Grant or Local Authority CSE Grant is intended for expenditure in keeping with the school key objectives.
 We deliver education and beyond ensuring that performance is a non-profit organisation.